NERC-CEH/datalab/architecture/add/05-architecture-security.md

 authenticate the user and retrieve the `authorization_token` and `id_token`.
 * **Datalab Authorisation API** - Client for accessing the Authorisation extension.
 Used by the Authorisation service to retrieve user role information
-* **Discourse** - Client for Discourse instances.
-Allows users to authenticate against Discourse using the same credentials.
 * **auth0-authz** - Create and used by the Authorisation extension.
 Not consumed directly by datalabs.
 * **API Explorer Client** - Not needed by the application, created to allow admin access